AmpersandTarski/documentation/modeling/transaction theory.md

 I'll leave finding out how the RUD part of CRUD translates to these types of rules as an exercise for the reader (meaning: I think it is possible, but it's too involved for me right now and I want to focus on something else instead.)

 # General case
+Rules of the form ``post(relation) = pre(..)`` can  be translated into automatic functionality, as such rules describe the new value of ``relation`` exactly.
+The ampersand engine can try to rewrite the rules to that form as much as possible.

+## Comparison with the execEngine
+Note that this approach is so general, that the current execEngine rules could be neatly expressed in this form:
+``post(someRelation) = pre(someRelation) - stuffThatNeedsToBeDeleted \/ stuffThatNeedsToBeInserted``
+There are two exceptions to this:

+1. execEngine rules that caused a chain of events cannot be expressed this way, or rather: this new approach does not take steps recursively.
+You should express everything in one step.
+2. execEngine rules that used to change pairs that are not visible in the interface, may not work.
+I'm not sure about this one, since it is very implementation dependent.
+In any case, if there is any non-determinism outside of what you can see, there is a problem (although we might consider showing relations that fall outside of the visible region in such cases)

 # Implementation details

 ## Runtime
+On runtime, we might consider using some sort of SAT-solving techniques to determine whether ``post(relation)`` is uniquely determined by the rules and by what the user already entered about ``post(otherstuff)``.

 Currently, we check all rules after each transaction.
 If a rule is violated, it needs to be restored.
 For these new types of rules, we can do the same kind of check, but we will need to remember the `pre` state of the database as well.

 Regular rules are checked by just looking at the `post` state, so we don't need any separate code to check the regular (invariant) rules.
+The SAT-based implementation would also implement most of the AMBER ideas.

 ## Compile time
 A problem for the type checker is that ``pre(I[A])`` and ``post(I[A])`` can be different.
 I propose that for each concept ``A``, four types are added: